KRy28/CS3450Group3/docs/plan.md

 We will have a standup meeting every Monday and Wednesday at 6:00 PM.
 This will be done over a voice call.
 If we have any problems, Jaxson will organize another meeting.

+## Risk Analysis
+for devs:

+If a meeting is missed or more meeting time is needed we can meet during class time while other groups are meeting with dan. we also can use Saturday at 10:00am and Thursday at 3:30 as emergancy times.
+These times will be planned when needed by Jaxson.

+Vue was selected as a front end we are all familiar with so that we may work efectivly in later stages if our group members are unable to attend a meeting.
+We will also be gathering resoures so we can still work on backend projects as a means of finishing these tasks in a time crunch.

+for users:

+No real money or credit will be used in the site.
+All passwords will be stored using secure means like hashes, if these hashes were to be released we would need to inform the users.

+User Access restrictions will be put in place to keep site functions protected as explained in the use case diagrams.
+Password authentication  will be used to verify users and their permissions.

 ## Configuration Management
 See the README.md in the Git repository.